notsag-dev/hacking-tools-for-web-developers/README.md

 This is the result of searching exploits for the IIS 6.0 web server that was detected before using both Nikto and Nmap.
 It can be appreciated that several exploits were found for this particular version of IIS, having on the left column a short description of the vulnerability, and on the right colum the path of actual exploit scripts or files with more detailed information about them.

+Tip: To retrieve the exact location of the exploits scripts or info files in your system, let's say for the first one listed which is `windows/remote/21057.txt`,  run `searchsploit -p windows/remote/21057.txt`.
+If `locate` is available, `locate windows/remote/21057.txt` would also work.

-Warning: Do not just execute exploits if you are not sure about what they do.
+Warning: Do not just execute exploits if you are not sure about what they do, some of them are harmful.
 Open the exploit file and see what it does before running it.

 ## Gobuster
 https://github.com/OJ/gobuster